rjdirisio/pyvibdmc/README.md

 A general purpose diffusion monte carlo code for studying vibrational problems

-This repository is currently under development.
-To do a development, install, download this repository and then type

-`pip install -e .`

-in the repository directory.

 This package requires the following (all included with anaconda3):

 - NumPy